 taskkill /f /fi "status eq not responding"

-- taskkill – Command to kill Process.
+taskkill – Command to kill Process.

-- /f – Does tell the command to forcefully kill the task.
+/f – Does tell the command to forcefully kill the task.

-3. Click on next, and then click on “Finish”.
+3. Click on Next, and then click on “Finish”.

 4. After creating the shortcut, it’s time to set a shortcut key.
 Right Click on the created shortcut, then click on properties.

-I had pressed X key, so my shortcut to run that command is “Ctrl + Alt + X”.
+I had pressed the X key, so my shortcut to run that command is “Ctrl + Alt + X”.

 6. After that, click on Apply, then click on OK.

-Solution: 3 Check for Windows Updates.
+Solution 3: Check for Windows Updates.

-“Task Manager not responding” problem isn’t new.
+The Task Manager not responding problem isn’t new.
 And, Microsoft already provided updates regarding this problem.
-But, if the problem occurring multiple times.
+But, if the problem occurs multiple times.
 Then maybe, you’re using an older version of Windows.
 So, I do recommend to try updating Windows.
-Though, Windows 10 comes with auto update feature.
-That do run update services in the background.
+Though, Windows 10/11 comes with an auto-update feature.
+That does run update services in the background.
 But, sometimes, updates got failed and you need to take the required action.

-Solution: 4 Uninstall recently Installed Apps and Antivirus.
+Solution 4: Uninstall Recently Installed Apps and Antivirus.

-Solution: 5 Run SFC Scan.
+Solution 5: Run SFC Scan.

 Task Manager is the system utility.
 And, when system files got corrupted, some program starts misbehaving.
 In that case, you need to perform an SFC scan.
 System File Checker tool does fix corrupted and missing files.
-By replacing system files with a cached copy, which stored in the compressed folder.
+By replacing system files with a cached copy, which is stored in the compressed folder.

-To launch SFC utility you need admin permission.
+To launch the SFC utility you need admin permission.
 So, you need to open CMD or Windows Powershell with Admin Permission.